10 Foods To Avoid During Constipation

 Let us discover the top 10 foods to avoid constipation.

 Here are 10 Foods To Avoid During Constipation:

 1. Unripe Bananas:

-Now, here’s a tip on how to differentiate between a banana ready to eat and unripe banana: Ripe bananas are completely yellow in color with signs of brown spotting and they are easy to peel.
+Now, here’s a tip on how to differentiate between a banana ready to eat and an unripe banana: Ripe bananas are completely yellow in color with signs of brown spotting and they are easy to peel.
 So, choose to eat ripe bananas and avoid eating unripe bananas.

 Caffeine is present in coffee & cold drinks.
-Caffeine acts as a stimulant which may cause diarrhea, but excess intake of caffeine can cause dehydration which can lead to constipation.
+Caffeine acts as a stimulant which may cause diarrhoea, but excess intake of caffeine can cause dehydration which can lead to constipation.
 So, if constipated or dehydrated, skip the coffee, as it can make the condition worse.

 Gluten is found in wheat, rye, barley, and plain flour.
 It may not cause constipation in all, but those with celiac disease who have sensitivity towards gluten or are allergic to it may have a problem by consuming wheat and products made of wheat.

 Also, people who have a non-celiac gluten sensitivity or have Irritable Bowel Syndrome may suffer constipation after the consumption of gluten.